 The operation of the City's water and sewer treatment plants along with maintaining the infrastructure is a significant part of the City's activities.
 These business-type activities routinely report receipts and cash disbursements that are relatively equal.

-The infrastructure is aging and the City has begun discussing the need for major repairs (such as valve replacements and a new water tower) and how these will be funded.
+The infrastructure is aging and the City has begun discussing the need for major repairs (such as valve replacements, dead end looping and water main repair) and how these will be funded.